Pedram-Mirelmi/simple-tweeter/README.md

 ## server
 The server uses socket programming to comunicate with the client.
-- Also i used threading so it can talk to multiple clients at the moment and if one of them crashes servers stays running.
+<br /> Also i used threading so it can talk to multiple clients at the moment and if one of them crashes servers stays running.